GIScience/gis-training-resource-center/content/Module_3/en_qgis_data_classification.md

 ::::

-:::{dropdown} How To: Graduated classification in QGIS
+::::{dropdown} How To: Graduated classification in QGIS
 :open:

 Setting up a graduated classification in QGIS is similar to setting up a categorised classification.
 However, unlike the categorised classification, here you have to decide on how many classes and which method of graduation you want to use.